/ Our Staff

 Morgan Ashcom (he/him) Morgan is an artist, as well as Founder and Director of Visible Records.
 Ashcom’s work has been exhibited and published nationally and internationally.
 Ashcom has been an artist in residence at Light Work and has taught at Western Connecticut State University, Ithaca College, University of Hartford, Cornell University and the University of Virginia.
 Ashcom leads the Exhibitions Committee for Visible Records.

-Jeremy Jean-Jacques (he/him) is a multidisciplinary artist, musician, and the programs manger of Visible Records.
+Jeremy Jean-Jacques (he/him) is a multidisciplinary artist, musician, and the programs manager of Visible Records.
 He strives to challenge the art world with art that is reflective of the human experience and the expansion of the soul.
 He has organized community art shows and has played at popular venues and DIY spaces across the east coast and the south.
 He is currently finishing a full-length graphic novel and is writing his fourth music album.

 Natasha Woods (she/they) is an artist, filmmaker, programmer, and the assistant director of Visible Records.
 She has programmed a range of events and screenings at DIY and artist-forward spaces across the midwest.
 Her approach to filmmaking is somatic, one of deep listening and often an invitation to look closer and to move slowly.
 By centering the first-person and process based approaches, the camera becomes an extension and tool for her observation and inquiries for world making and questions of belonging.
 Her work has been screened in backyards and at various moving image festivals including Film Diary NYC, ImagesFestival, Dream Clinic, Milwaukee Underground Film Festival, and with the nomadic No Evil Eye Cinema.